 The binary code alludes to the title, “Code Breaker,” and having the author and the title placed in the code, all typed out in a vintage computer typeface, really sticks to the theme.
 Think of how you can curate your design and imagery to make your readers feel the mood through the cover alone.

 7. Feature compelling imagery.

-Fiction or nonfiction, every type of book deserves to have a mesmerizing cover.
-A cover that will catch a reader’s attention, pique their curiosity, and inspire them to open up the book and dive in.
-This delicious photo caught our attention, and we’re interested in finding out if the story inside is just as delectable as the cover image.
-When it comes to imagery, explore photos, illustrations, or even Photoshopped compositions to create a fantastic cover.
+Photography is an excellent tool for creating a cover that will catch a reader’s attention, pique their curiosity, and inspire them to open up the book and dive in.
+This image of the tide not only resonates with the title’s typography, but it also transports us right to the ocean.
+When it comes to imagery, use the full cover to showcase stunning photography, illustrations, or even Photoshopped compositions to create a fantastic cover.

 8. Use imagery as an accent.

 You can go for a simpler approach while still using imagery.
 An image doesn’t need to take up the whole cover.
 It can serve quite well as a complement to the overall design.
 Here, we have the paper peeled back to reveal the book’s title.
 While the paper is graphically interesting, it merely leads us to read the book’s title as the focal point.
 Explore ways you can intertwine text and imagery together.

 9. Choose imagery that makes an impact on your audience.

 As the old saying goes, a photo is worth 1,000 words.
 Images can communicate emotions or sentiments much more than words can, so explore the type of imagery that can speak up for you on your book cover.
 This example is impactful for an audience who cares about design and architecture, as this staircase is cropped in a way that represents the golden ratio, an important tool in art.
 Know your audience and choose an image that will catch their attention.